Candida

 microorganisms (or the probiotics bacteria) and have the

-potential to cause very little harm, while in the case
+potential to cause very little harm.
+However, in the

 control.

-outcome of Candida overgrowth.
-This is a medical
+overgrowth.
+This is a medical condition, which can

-can be extremely painful and distressing, thus can
+of yeast infections can be extremely painful and

 physicians and alternative therapists agree that it is